 I love this Instant Pot Whole Chicken with Vegetables because I can throw everything in the Instant Pot and be done with dinner.
 The vegetables infuse the chicken with flavor and the meat falls right off the bone.
+This is one of the easiest (and tastiest) Instant Pot chicken recipes!

 Since dinner time is so chaotic in our house, I love Instant Pot dinners because the pot does all the work for me and leaves me with fewer dishes to wash after dinner.
 And unlike the crock pot version of this recipe, I don’t have to wait several hours to get tender-fork veggies and fall-of-the-bone chicken.